EvoEvolver/evomark-framework/README.md

 yarn em-dev <project name/path>
 ```
 During the run of the development server, all the change of source file will be detected automatically.
 Therefore, you don't need to build it by yourself.

+Finally, you can go to http://localhost:3000/ to see the output of Evomark.
+I hope you will enjoy it!

 ## Publish